Normal forms for almost non-integrable CR structures: Introduction

 The normal form given by Theorem~\ref{main-intrinsic} is intrinsic and mimics the Chern-Moser normalization.
 However, specializing to CR structures (i.e.\ the integrable ones), one obtains here an intrinsic normal form that is different from the (extrinsic) Chern-Moser normal form of the same CR structure.
 The goal of our second construction is to obtain a normal form that directly extends the Chern-Moser one.
-The idea is to go back to the extrinsic point of view but to allow embeddings into $\C^{n+1}$ that are not CR.
-That is, instead of looking for CR embeddings that may not exist, we consider certain more general embeddings called {\em quasi CR embeddings} that always exist and are in certain sense "maximally CR".
-More precisely, a {\em quasi CR embedding} of $M$ at a point $p$ in $\C^{n}_z\times\C_w$ is an embedding as a hypersurface $M'$ with $p=0$, $T_0M'=\C^n\times\R$, and such that the transformed almost CR structure on $M'$ and the one induced by the embedding have equal ``radial parts'' in the sense of \eqref{L}, i.e.\ $\2L\equiv\2L'$ for the corresponding maps $L$ and $L'$, where we regard $z$ and $u=\Re w$ as intrinsic coordinates on $M'$.
+The idea is to go back to the extrinsic point of view, using the ambient space coordinates in $\C^{n+1}$, where $M$ is embedded, but to allow embeddings that are not CR.
+That is, instead of looking for CR embeddings that may not exist, we consider certain more general embeddings called here {\em quasi CR embeddings} that always exist and are in certain sense ``maximally CR".
+More precisely, a {\em quasi CR embedding} of $M$ at a point $p$ in $\C^{n}_z\times\C_w$ is an embedding as a hypersurface $M'$ with $p=0$, $T_0M'=\C^n\times\R$, and such that the transformed almost CR structure on $M'$ and the one induced by the embedding have equal ``radial parts'' in the sense of \eqref{L}, i.e.\ $\2L\equiv\2L'$ for the corresponding (Taylor series expansions of the) maps $L$ and $L'$, where we regard $z$ and $u=\Re w$ as coordinates on $M'$.
 The latter property can be rephrased by saying that both almost CR structures coincide along the Euler vector field $e(z)$.

 \bt\Label{main-quasi} Any (germ of a) smooth hypersurface type almost CR structure with positive definite Levi form admits a normal form consisting of a formal quasi CR embedding into $\C^{n+1}$ as a formal real hypersurface satisfying the Chern-Moser normalization \eqref{cm-expansion}--\eqref{cm-normalization}.
 A (formal) quasi CR embedding is an actual CR embedding if and only if the given almost CR structure is integrable, in which case this normal form coincides with the Chern-Moser one. \et